WAC Clearinghouse Writing Guide

 Arguments are among the most compelling documents we encounter as we read.
 Developing a strong argument requires you to take a position on an issue, introduce the issue to your readers in a way that leads then to view your position as reasonable, and develop reasons and provide evidence for your position.
-In this guide and those associated with it, you'll learn about the writing and research processes that help writers develop effective, well-grounded arguments.
+In this guide and those associated with it, you'll learn about the parts of an argument as well as the processes that help writers develop effective, well-grounded arguments.

 A Clearly Stated Position